4 minute read

 5. Security and data curation across the system

-All businesses deal with data today, but enterprises in particular deal with high volumes of sensitive data on a daily basis.
+All businesses deal with data today, but enterprises, in particular, deal with high volumes of sensitive data daily.
 Without a secure implementation, your intellectual property and customers’ private information is at risk.

 The problem here is all-encompassing; everything has to be developed with security and data curation in mind.
 The possibility of inferring highly personal facts from snippets of data has important privacy and legal ramifications.